Areeq Chowdhury | @AreeqChowdhury

-Areeq Chowdhury is the Founder and Chief Executive of WebRoots Democracy.
+Areeq Chowdhury is the founder and director of WebRoots Democracy.

-Areeq was born and brought up in Manchester and studied Economics and Political Science at the University of Birmingham where he began researching the relationship between the internet and political participation.
-After graduating in 2013, he moved to London and has worked at the Foreign and Commonwealth Office, the London Assembly, the Department for Culture, Media and Sport, and KPMG.
+Areeq was born and brought up in Manchester and studied Economics and Political Science at the University of Birmingham where he began researching the relationship between the internet and democracy.
+After graduating in 2013, he moved to London and has worked at the Foreign and Commonwealth Office; the London Assembly; the Department for Digital, Culture, Media and Sport; KPMG; and the UK Parliament.

-Joe Carton is the Public Affairs Director at WebRoots Democracy.
-Alongside this, he works as an Account Executive for Newington Communications, a public affairs and corporate communications consultancy.
+Joe Carton works as an Account Executive for Newington Communications, a public affairs and corporate communications consultancy.

 Joe is from London and studied History and Politics at Durham University where he took a particular interest in 20th century British and American politics.
 Since graduating, Joe has founded Tomorrow’s Influencers which is a networking platform that seeks to connect the future leaders of politics, media, and communications.
 Joe is a keen runner and competes in middle to long distance events.